 - 17. There are three categories of academic integrity violations: - a.
-Cheating, some examples of which are the following: - (1) an act or attempt to give, receive, share or utilize unauthorized information or assistance before or during a test or examination;
+Cheating, some examples of which are the following: - (1) an act or attempt to give, receive, share, or utilize unauthorized information

 - (2) deliberate failure to follow rules on assignments, presentations, exercises, tests, or examination; - (3) tampering with official documents, including electronic records; - (4) falsifying research data; - (5) the inclusion of sources that were not used in the writing of the paper or report; and - (6) the impersonation of a candidate at an examination. - b.
-Plagiarism, which includes the following: - (1) deliberately and knowingly using the work of others and attempting to present it as original thought, prose or work.
+Plagiarism, which includes the following: - (1) deliberately and knowingly using the work of others and attempting to present it as original thought, prose, or work.
 For example, this includes the failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution; - (2) failure to adequately acknowledge collaboration or outside assistance; or - (3) copying.